Documentation

 Content-Type: application/json

-Gate check: Do you have a valid zpka_ key?
-If no, register at the developer portal.
+Gate check: Do you have a valid ej_ key?
+If no, generate one from your dashboard.

 Gate 2: Decompose Your Task (If Multi-Step)